 The best way for a student to get started on independent work on campus is to talk to individual faculty members about possible projects.
-The research expertise in the Department is spread over a variety of fields in physics, including experimental research in atomic, optical, and molecular physics, signal analysis and machine perception of music, the physics of complex fluids, robotics and the development of designed-based educational technology, theoretical research in laser spectroscopy and cavity quantum electrodynamics, and theoretical condensed matter physics.
+The research expertise in the Department is spread over a variety of fields in physics, including experimental research in atomic, optical, and molecular physics, the physics of complex fluids, robotics and the development of designed-based educational technology, theoretical research in laser spectroscopy and cavity quantum electrodynamics, laser-based studies of new electronic materials, and experimental particle astrophysics and precision tests of gravity.
 We certainly don’t expect students to be already knowledgeable in our fields of research!
 We will introduce you to our research programs.
 On the following pages you will find descriptions of the research interests of the professors in the Physics Department, along with listings of possible projects for students.
 You can find more information about our individual research projects on the Physics Department’s faculty webpage.

 You can also begin participating in the research process more generally by attending the Department’s informal "brown bag" seminar (alternate Mondays; 12:30 — 1:20), a lunch meeting where students and faculty discuss ongoing projects and topics of current interest.
 You should also be aware that we welcome student suggestions for independent projects, and we are willing and interested in supervising student work in areas outside of our professional specializations.
 If you have a good idea, or the beginnings of a good idea, come and speak with us!
 Two excellent resources for projects appropriate for undergraduate physics students are the American Journal of Physics and Physics World, journals (both are in the Science Library) aimed at a general physics audience — from undergraduates through Ph.D. researchers.
 A third resource is your physics texts.
 An in-depth study of a topic presented in class can serve as an excellent introduction to research in physics.